sandhya212/Mistic/function_flowchart.rst

         Function generates the image tSNE using the multiplexed images and based on user inputs

-	- reads in and pre-processes the images
+	- Reads in and pre-processes the images
         - Generates random or evenly-spaced points on the static canvas to arrange the images in rows/Reads in the user-provided tSNE
         - Generates thumbnails, and pastes these onto the static canvas
         - Stores the thumbnails in the output folder